hamburtab/PepALD/README.md

 data/processed/unimol_embeddings/
 ```

 This directory is ignored because it is a generated cache.
-Regenerate it with:
+Regenerate it from
+the included monomer library with:

 ```bash
 conda activate pepardiff
 python -m pepar_diff.embeddings.generator
 ```

-[TODO: document the exact Uni-Mol checkpoint/source and any external files
-required to rebuild the monomer embedding cache.]
+The generator reads `data/processed/monomer_library.csv`, uses
+`unimol_tools.UniMolRepr` to compute Uni-Mol representations, and writes the
+embedding cache back to `data/processed/unimol_embeddings/`.

 ### Auxiliary Predictors